Investing in Organic's Future

 Yet today, the vast majority of our nation’s agricultural research is focused on conventional agriculture, which is reliant on toxic chemicals and synthetic pesticides.

 In order for organic farming to continue to thrive and meet this growing consumer demand for organic food, the sector must also continue to innovate.
-This disparity in organic research compared to conventional agricultural is why Clif Bar is spearheading a $10 million investment to fund five endowed chairs focused on organic agricultural research.
+This disparity in organic research compared to conventional agricultural is why Clif has spearheaded a $10 million investment and has funded 5 endowed chairs focused on organic research.